 How the visit works

-We perform a multi-mode diagnostic to test your heat pump in both heating and cooling modes.
+We test your system in both heating and cooling modes to pinpoint the exact failure.

-We test specific components like the reversing valve, defrost board, and capacitors.
+We inspect the reversing valve, defrost board, and electrical components.

-We provide a written, flat-rate estimate for the repair before any work begins.
+We provide a clear, written flat-rate estimate for the repair.

-We complete the repair and verify the system's operation in both modes.
+We complete the repair and verify performance in both modes before we leave.

 Cost factors we review before quoting